I grabbed myself this Subject to Change Wine Co. FKA Mixtape Real Heads Will Know 2020 because it looked like fun in a bottle.

 …And Back to the General Stuff

-The wine was cloudy ruby in color.
+This Subject to Change Wine Co. blend was cloudy ruby in color.
 It was tart and tannic.
 Kind of sour, like under ripped raspberries, strawberries, cranberries, and pomegranate along with some citrus.
 It was dry, light bodied in weight but bold in flavor, with a medium finish.
 Drank it chilled.
 Really fun and funky shiiiiiiit.
 I got it locally but I saw it online for under $30.